But Doctor, Do I HAVE to Eat Kale?

 Why do we believe kale is so good for us?
 Kale comes out high on a number of scales, but not all of them.
 There are different ways to measure exactly how a vegetable is "beneficial."
 As an example, Dr. Michael Greger offers one type of comparison.
 He looked at the nitrates in vegetables, and found arugula to be the top choice; kale didn't even make it into the top ten.
 But Jeff Novick points out that if we're comparing nitrate content, iceberg lettuce stacks up well against kale.

-Here's my truth: I buy iceberg lettuce about once a year; I buy kale about once a week.
+Here's my truth: I buy iceberg lettuce less than once a year; I buy kale about once a week.
 If nitrates were my only concern, it might be the other way around.
 But we shouldn't make our nutrition choices based on one isolated nutrient when nature offers so many ways to get sufficient nitrates.
 Dr. Joel Fuhrman has developed the ANDI score that can help us see which foods offer the biggest nutritional bang for our bite.
 The ANDI score measures the number of nutrients per calorie in different foods.
 Kale, collard greens, mustard greens, and watercress top the vegetable list.

 Cross Over to Cruciferous